 - Mulberry Lane Farm certified organic oat bran, 5 lbs for $27.99.

 - Montana Gluten-Free cream of oats, certified organic, 3 lbs for $27.95.
 I would rate the taste and texture much better than the reviewers on Amazon.
 I think the reviewers were confused and thought they bought cream of wheat.

 Oat Bran Recipes

 You can easily sub out oat bran or cream of oats into ANY of your baking recipes to improve health.
 Add in oat bran anywhere recipes call for flour ingredients.
-These can be part of many low carb keto recipes too.
-They can add some variety and flavor into recipes that call for almond flour as well.
+These can be part of many low-carb keto recipes too.
+They can add some variety and flavor to recipes that call for almond flour as well.
 Ideas: